 Collect a specimen of the suspect varroa mite and place it in a small jar of methylated spirits.
 Keep the jar in a cool, safe place away from sunlight.
-Don't mail or forward any samples until advised to do so by a Department of Primary Industries (DPI) apiary officer.
+Don't mail or forward any samples until advised to do so by a department apiary officer.
 Never take live specimens away from the apiary as this may help to spread varroa.

 - Reassemble the opened hive to its normal position.